Weekly Gem #252, Hump Day, every day

 Anywhere in the world, Wednesday is "Hump Day.”
 However, in 1865 on the Mullan Road, every day was Hump Day.
 It was the year of the great camel experiment!
 What better animal to transport flour to the Sourdoughs than the camel?
 Hard working.
 Incredible stamina.
 Can go without food and water for extended periods.
 World-renowned spitter.
 What could go wrong?

 It worked really well … until they came upon the first mule!
 One whiff of camel, and the mules bolted.
 Every time.
 This was tolerated for a while.
-The straw that broke the camel’s back was when a whole mule train load of whiskey was lost!
+The straw that broke the camel’s back was when a whole mule train load of whiskey was lost after the mules panicked and ran without regard to their valuable cargo!

-So like most experiments, the great camel experiment failed, and the camels of Mullan Road were sent packing.
+So like many experiments, the great camel experiment failed, and the camels of Mullan Road were sent packing.

 Here's the hidden gem entry from our Clue Me! map.